 Such a compact allowed players on WSOP.com sites in Nevada and New Jersey to compete against one another for WSOP online bracelets over the summer.

 PA players’ hopes raised by promotions, other indicators

 News of the delay comes just as some Pennsylvania online poker players were starting to think WSOP.com PA was about deal its first virtual hands.

-The rules mostly concern game play, although do include that “players must be at least 21 years of age, and physically located in the State of Pennsylvania” to play on WSOP.com.
+The rules mostly concern gameplay, although they do include that “players must be at least 21 years of age, and physically located in the State of Pennsylvania” to play on WSOP.com.

-Meanwhile the WSOP-branded live poker room at Harrah’s Philadelphia now appears to be permanently closed.
-While other PA live rooms are just starting to reopen following COVID-related closures, in August employees of the Harrah’s Philadelphia poker room reported it had closed with no plans to reopen.
+Meanwhile, the WSOP-branded live poker room at Harrah’s Philadelphia now appears to be permanently closed.
+While other PA live rooms are just starting to reopen following COVID-19-related closures, in August, employees of the Harrah’s Philadelphia poker room reported it had closed with no plans to reopen.